ananltt/XAI-EEG/README.md

 Finally, in test.py are reported some other networks tested for this project.

-**NOTE**:
-If line 12 of main.py is not commented, all the standard output will be saved in the text file 'output/output.txt' and not shown with the standard visualization.

 ## Project specification

 RESEARCH PURPOSE: To classify movements via EEG, and to explain what pieces of the input drive the model's classification decision.